 In our culture, there is a very strong image of what a desirable body looks like for both men and women.
 It’s reinforced in media from print to digital, in our movies, our television, video games, etc. Often what we see is unattainable for most people’s body types unless they commit themselves rigorously to training, spending hours at the gym and eating a strict diet.
 Even then, some peoples’ bodies will not be what is supposedly desirable or ideal.

 The challenge is that so many of us start to hate our bodies because they do not conform to that pervasive imagery.
 Eating disorders are becoming more rampant amongst both boys and girls who are teenagers in an effort to force their bodies to fit those stereotypes.
 Girls’ most common answer to “What do you want to be when you grow up?”, according to one study, is not the president, a doctor, happy or successful.
 It’s thin.

 That pervasive body image has become a measure of acceptance, self-worth, and love.

-If you struggle with how you feel your body looks or how you feel about your body join Karen as she works with your Higher Self to help you:
+If you struggle with how you feel your body looks or how you feel about your body join Karen in this Deep Dive (3-part GFC series) as she works with your Higher Self to help you: